centrica-engineering/nucleus-docs/docs/components/ns-header.md

 * Add this attribute when there is no navigational links (when there is nothing in the anonymous slot).

-### Ember slot
+### Dynamic link slot

 * This is a dynamic slot.
 * This must follow a flat DOM structure of just an anchor tag.
-* The suffix of the slot corresponds to the the `data-ns-ember` attribute value on the link you want to take over.
+* The suffix of the slot corresponds to the the `data-link` attribute value on the link you want to take over.
 * The link should be given text content and should correlate to what the link text content was previously.

 ### Primary structure